Educational assessment: Large-scale learning assessment

-Large-scale learning assessments (LSLAs) are system-level assessments that provide a snapshot of learning achievement for a group of learners in a given year, and in a limited number of domains.
+Large-scale learning assessments (LSLAs) are system-level assessments that provide a snapshot of learning achievement for a group of learners in a given year across a limited number of domains.
 They are often categorized as national or cross-national assessments and draw attention to issues related to levels of learning and determinants of learning, including teacher qualification; the quality of school environments; parental support and guidance; and social and emotional health in and outside schools.

 Assessment in a democratic school

-The Sudbury model of democratic education schools do not perform and do not offer assessments, evaluations, transcripts, or recommendations.
-They assert that they do not rate people, and that school is not a judge; comparing students to each other, or to some standard that has been set is for them a violation of the student's right to privacy and to self-determination.
+The Sudbury model of democratic education schools does not perform and does not offer assessments, evaluations, transcripts, or recommendations.
+They assert that they do not rate people and that school is not a judge; comparing students to each other or to some set standard is, for them, a violation of students' right to privacy and self-determination.
 Students decide for themselves how to measure their progress as self-starting learners as a process of self-evaluation: real lifelong learning and the proper educational assessment for the 21st century, they allege.

 According to Sudbury schools, this policy does not cause harm to their students as they move on to life outside the school.
-However, they admit it makes the process more difficult, but that such hardship is part of the students learning to make their own way, set their own standards and meet their own goals.
+However, they admit it makes the process more difficult, but that such hardship is part of the students' learning to make their own way, set their own standards, and meet their own goals.

-The no-grading and no-rating policy helps to create an atmosphere free of competition among students or battles for adult approval, and encourages a positive cooperative environment amongst the student body.
+The no-grading and no-rating policy helps create an atmosphere free of competition among students or battles for adult approval, and encourages a positive, cooperative environment among the student body.

 The final stage of a Sudbury education, should the student choose to take it, is the graduation thesis.
-Each student writes on the topic of how they have prepared themselves for adulthood and entering the community at large.
-This thesis is submitted to the Assembly, who reviews it.
-The final stage of the thesis process is an oral defense given by the student in which they open the floor for questions, challenges and comments from all Assembly members.
+Each student writes about how they have prepared themselves for adulthood and for entering the community at large.
+This thesis is submitted to the Assembly for review.
+The final stage of the thesis process is an oral defense by the student, during which they open the floor to questions, challenges, and comments from all Assembly members.
 At the end, the Assembly votes by secret ballot on whether or not to award a diploma.